kasir-barati/the-pragmatic-programmer/manjaro/ranger/README.md

 - **Important:** please make sure that you caps lock is not turn on.
 Ranger is case-sensitive
 - [A good reference](https://wiki.archlinux.org/title/ranger)

+# Create new file/directory

+1. Press `Esc`
+2. To create
+   - A new directory type `mkdir dir-name`
+   - A new file type `touch file-name.ext`
+   - A file in a directory which does not exists type `my-touch path/to/file-name.ext`

 # Show/Hide hidden files/directories

 1. Press `Esc`